 President, Board of Directors

-Thomas Wong was elected in November 2012 to the Board of Directors of the San Gabriel Valley Municipal Water District, Division 3, representing the City of Monterey Park, and named President of the District in December 2015.
+Thomas Wong was elected in 2012 and re-elected in 2016 to the Board of Directors of the San Gabriel Valley Municipal Water District, Division 3, representing the City of Monterey Park, and has served as President of the Board since December 2015.

-At the District, Thomas is leading efforts to ensure a clean, sustainable and affordable water supply for generations to come, and has championed efforts to better engage the community on pressing issues, including the state's ongoing drought.
+At the District, Thomas is leading efforts to ensure a clean, sustainable and affordable water supply for generations to come, and has championed efforts to better engage the community on water issues.

-Thomas received his Bachelor's degree in Economics with a minor in Geography/Environmental Studies from UCLA and his Master of Public Administration degree from USC.
+Thomas also serves on the boards of Climate Resolve and Nature for All.
+He received his Bachelor's degree in Economics with a minor in Geography/Environmental Studies from UCLA and his Master of Public Administration degree from USC.

 Division I - Alhambra

 PERSONAL: Mark was born, raised and lives in Alhambra.
 He graduated from Fremont Elementary School, Alhambra High School and Rio Hondo Junior College.
 He's been married to Susan for 28 years, and she is a teacher at Granada Elementary School.
 They have two sons, Christopher, who is a graduate of Alhambra High School and Boston University, and is now attending Pepperdine University; and Timothy, a senior at Alhambra High School.

 PROFESSIONAL: Mark is a senior Sales Associate with Anthony Venti Realtors.

 - Past President of East Alhambra Little League

 - Past President of Alhambra Downtown Business District